Skel~ord

 Notice the small difference ?
 It plays big when running on low-end devices !

-state, I could make it optionnal to also show/hide the scrollbar when needed, resulting in a almost similar experience from the original UI.
+:hoverstate, I could make it optionnal to also show/hide the scrollbar when needed, resulting in a almost similar experience from the original UI.

-, that indicate how the JS should hydrate the frontend with the presented backend data.
+data-sveltekit-hydrate, that indicate how the JS should hydrate the frontend with the presented backend data.

 Conclusion